Domestic Violence Basis for Modifying Rule 69 Agreement on Arizona Custody

-Pretrial Resolution Management Conference Resulted in Rule 69 Agreement
+Pretrial Resolution Management Conference Resulted in Rule 69 Agreement in Arizona

 The mother and father in this child custody case participated in a pretrial resolution management conference.
 They entered into a valid Rule 69 agreement for joint legal decision-making authority and parenting time which was approved and adopted by the court.
 Although the agreement was binding and permanent, the court did not use it in the divorce decree and did not explain in the record its reasons for modifying the agreement.
 The court modified the custody agreement, awarding the mother sole legal decision-making.

 Both parents appealed the family court’s legal decision-making and parenting time orders.
 The Court of Appeals vacated in part and remanded for further proceedings consistent with its decision.

 Among other things, the father argued that because the agreement was already approved and adopted by the court as an enforceable order, any custody modification required a showing of substantial and continuing change of circumstances.
 However, the mother argued the court had discretion to modify the custody agreement.
 The appeals court agreed with the father.
 The family court erred in neglecting to take the Rule 69 agreement into account.
 This type of mistake is the perfect example of why it is important to hire the best family lawyer possible to fight for your parenting rights.